sattyagrah/Portfolio/README.md

 # Portfolio
 This is my portfolio.
-Check it out and tell hows it?
+Check it out and tell me hows it?